python-geeks/Automation-scripts/README.md

 - [x] Pull latest change from upstream branch before starting the changing code.
 - [x] Add your file in proper folder(lowercase) with README.md in it.
 Add requirements.txt if needed.
 - [x] Please use flake8 linting in your code

+#### Typo fixed/ minor change in docs not marked as contribution.
+If you're not aware of process kindly raise a query in formal manner :)